Pulsations

-Exploring regional futures through enquiry, connections + creativity
+Exploring the future of the planet through enquiry, connections + creativity

 ecoPULSE.art is the online home of ecology-centred, interdisciplinary projects exploring relationships with, responses to and narratives about our place in the natural world and within rural and regional territories, wherever they may be.
-It was founded by Kim V. Goldsmith in 2020 for the Mosses and Marshes project, going on to support several collaborative, place-based, environmental art projects since.
+Founded by Kim V. Goldsmith in 2020 for the Mosses and Marshes project, it has continued to support several collaborative, place-based, ecological art projects since.

 Some of the deepest truths are expressible only by poetry or metaphor.